Sony Xperia

-Sony Mobile was previously known globally as Sony Ericsson before being rebranded in 2012 as a result of the mobile phone manufacturer being taken over and solely owned by Sony.

 History

 The Xperia X1 was the first phone to be released in the Xperia range.
 Released in 2008, it featured a high resolution display (~311 ppi pixel density) and it was intended to fill the widening gap of smartphones as other competitors were producing high-end smartphone devices such as HTC and Apple.

 The X2 was released in the following year, which included an 8.1 MP camera and included Wifi and GPS.
 By this time there was a clear shift towards the smartphone end of the spectrum.
 An exception was the Xperia Pureness, a translucent phone without camera that was sold by selected retailers in selected cities.
 The Xperia X5 Pureness is based on Sony Ericsson's proprietary operating system (OSE).

 The X10 was released at the start of 2010.
 It was the first in the Xperia line to feature the Android operating system, where previous models ran on the Windows Mobile OS.
 The phone was praised on its design, but its downfall was its use of Android 1.6 at a time when competitors were on 2.1.
 There was a great delay in the update of the firmware, due to the heavily skinned OS, as well as Timescape and Mediascape which needed to be reprogrammed every time an update was made.
 The phone also lacked pinch to zoom, but this was added later as well as HD video recording.